isomerpages/mlaw-cmc/index.md

   - infopic:
       title: Step into our mediation room
       id: infopic
-      description: Watch the video and hear from our mediators on why mediation works.
-        Videos are available in English, Chinese, Malay and Tamil.
+      description: Step into our mediation room.
+Hear from our mediators how mediation works.
+Watch our video here.
+Available in English, Chinese, Malay and Tamil.
       button: watch our video here
       url: /apply-for-mediation/our-services/
       image: /images/Web Revamp pics/infopic_thumbnail.png